The Roots of Habsburg

 (Staatsarchiv Aargau, Aarau, AA/4947).

-The document also mentions their other possessions, including the Havichsberg or Habichtsburg (Habsburg) and Wildegg castle in Aargau, estates in the Alsace (especially the Ottmarsheim and Murbach monasteries), properties in Baden Breisgau and Kaiserstuhl, and between Lake Zug and Lake Lucerne.
+The document also mentions their other possessions, including the Habsburg castle in Habichtsburg (Habsburg) and the Wildegg castle in Aargau, estates in Alsace (especially the Ottmarsheim and Murbach monasteries), properties in Baden-Breisgau and the Kaiserstuhl region, and locations between Lake Zug and Lake Lucerne.

 Breisach

 The Habsburgs appear in early documents in the context of feudal relations.
-They got offices and land as compensation and reward for their military and political to the Holy Roman Emperor.
-The connection with the royal house of the Hohenstaufen runs like a thread through the history of the Habsburgs from 1137 to 1254.
+They received offices and land as compensation and a reward for their military and political contributions to the Holy Roman Emperor.
+The connection with the royal house of the Hohenstaufen runs like a thread through the Habsburgs’ history from 1137 to 1254.

-The rise from count to king began with Rudolf IV of Habsburg (1218-1291), who succeeded his father in 1240.
-He became king in 1273.
-By then, the Habsburgs were an important dynasty in Switzerland, but kinghood and emperorship did not protect them.
+Rudolf IV of Habsburg (1218-1291) rose from count to king.
+He succeeded his father in 1240 and became king in 1273.
+By then, the Habsburgs were a powerful dynasty in Switzerland, but kinghood and emperorship did not protect them.

 Tarasp